Coves and beaches in Nerja

 Maro Beach (or Cove)

 One of the biggest attractions of the eastern part of Malaga in recent years, Maro beach (Nerja), also known as Maro Cove, is situated past the town of Maro, which is just a few kilometres from Nerja.
-Since it is not located in an urban centre, it doesn’t have many services.
-However, in recent years, thanks to the increased number of visitors, there have been an increase in hammock, kayak hiring services and various catering services.
+As it’s not located in an urban center, it doesn’t have many services available, although in recent years, due to the increase in public influx, it has seen the proliferation of several catering services, sunbed rentals, or kayak rentals, with which you can access to see the Maro waterfall in Nerja.

 maro beach in nerja